-Opportunities for Academic and Research Libraries and Wikipedia
+Opportunities for Academic and Research Libraries and Wikipedia ifla IFLA

-A Discussion Paper Presented at the IFLA World Library and Information Congress 2016 in Columbus, Ohio

-Participants

-IFLA

 The International Federation of Library Associations and Institutions (IFLA) is the leading international body representing the interests of library and information services and their users.
 IFLA is an independent, non-governmental, not-for-profit organization with over 1300 members in nearly 140 countries.

-IFLA works to improve access to information and cultural heritage resources for the global community in this rapidly changing digital and print environment.
-Key initiatives include access to digital content, international leadership, outreach, cultural heritage, and multilingualism.
-IFLA's professional programmes build the capacity of its members and set the profession's agenda through development of guidelines, standards, publications and events around the world.
-IFLA's status as the global organization for library and information services makes sure that its voice is represented in formal relations with the United Nations and other international organisations.
+We work to improve access to information and cultural heritage resources for the global community in this rapidly changing digital and print environment.
+Our key initiatives include access to digital content, international leadership, outreach, cultural heritage, and multilingualism.

+In our professional programmes we build the capacity of our members, and set the professional agenda through development of guidelines, standards, publications and events around the world.

+IFLA's status as the global organisation for library and information services ensures that our voice is represented through formal relations with the United Nations and other organisations.

+WIKIPEDIA